Revelation Chapters 8 to 11, "The Trumpet of The Lord" (the 2nd Short History of the World)

 - Chapters 8 to 11 are part of the "Short History of the World".
 This whole section is like a series of murals, of pictures (symbols) with common themes yet overlapping and sliding one into the other.
 We need to look for the themes, and not press the symbols too far.

-- We've just had the Federal Election, but this short history reminds us that the is just One who rules, invisibly now, but the day is coming when He will appear to rule openly.
+- We've just had the Federal Election, but this short history reminds us that there is a just One who rules, invisibly now, but the day is coming when He will appear to rule openly.

 - Chapter 6 started with the Lamb (Jesus, God the Saviour) opening the 1st seal on the book of destiny, and ends with the 6th seal and the end of the world at Jesus' 2nd coming.